HePeng2016/3D_Rotation_Group_Equivariant_Representations/README.md

     std::vector<double> SelfProduct(const std::vector<std::complex<double>>& V, int n, int n2);
  V is a spherical harmonic tensor to be encoded.
- Two shells of V will be Clebsch–Gordan (CG) producted to generate a set of spherical harmonic tensors,The maximum degree of spherical harmonic tensors in this set is n, and the maximum size of the set is n2.
+ Two shells of V will be Clebsch–Gordan (CG) producted to generate a set of spherical harmonic tensors,the maximum degree of spherical harmonic tensors in this set is n, and the maximum size of the set is n2.
 The norm of each spherical harmonic tensor from this set derived from the shells (CG) production of V is calculated as return.

     std::vector<double> SelfProductPairwise(const std::vector<std::complex<double>>& V, int n, int n2);